Faculty Spotlight: HVAC Instructor Bradley Higgins

-To meet this growing need, UEI included HVAC technician training as one of its key programs when the new campus opened earlier this year.
+To meet this growing need, UEI included HVAC Technician Program as one of its key programs when the new campus opened earlier this year.
 Bradley was tapped as one of the inaugural instructors because of his more than 25 years of experience in the industry and his love of teaching.

 From Military Veteran to Business Owner

 A native of the Columbus, Ohio area, Bradley joined the military after he graduated from high school.
 He served several years in the U.S. Navy where he was trained as an electrical technician.
 It would prove to be a great background for going into HVAC, although it took Bradley a while to discover that.

 “When I got out of the military I was just going from job to job with no real sense of purpose,” he said.
 “I was looking for a job and submitted an application as a helper for an HVAC and plumbing company.
 I wasn’t all that excited about it but they hired me on the spot, and I ended up falling in love with this work.”

 The helper job convinced Bradley to go to school for HVAC technician training.
 “Six months after going to school I was in my own truck.
 Three years after that I was the lead tech at the company.
 Ten years after that, I owned my own company,” Bradley said.

 Discovering a Love of Teaching

 After several years of running his own company, Bradley was asked to go check out the new HVAC lab at the school where he attended in Columbus.
 That visit ultimately led to him being hired as an HVAC instructor there.